Defense concedes Sean 'Diddy' Combs had violent outbursts, but say no federal crimes occurred

 Geragos conceded that Combs' violent outbursts, often fueled by alcohol, jealousy and drugs, might have warranted domestic violence charges, but not sex trafficking and racketeering counts.
 She told jurors they might think Combs' is a “jerk” and might not condone his “kinky sex,” but “he’s not charged with being mean.
 He’s not charged with being a jerk."

+Cassie, whose legal name is Casandra Ventura, was expected to testify later Monday or Tuesday.

+The second witness called, Daniel Phillip, said he was a professional stripper and that Cassie reached out to him in 2012 and asked him to meet her and Combs at a Manhattan hotel.
+He said that on that occasion, he was paid several thousand dollars to have sex with Cassie while Combs watched and gave instructions.
+He said he had several subsequent trysts like that, and that they lasted an hour to 10 hours.

-Combs, in a white sweater, entered the packed courtroom shortly before 9 a.m., hugged his lawyers and gave a thumbs-up to family and friends.
-The case has drawn intense public interest, and the line to get into the courthouse stretched down the block.
+Combs watched Monday's proceedings attentively.
+When he entered the courtroom, he hugged his lawyers and gave a thumbs-up to family and friends.
+The case has drawn intense public interest.
+The line to get into the courthouse stretched down the block.
 Combs' mother and some of his children were escorted past the crowd and into the building.

-Combs, 55, pleaded not guilty to a five-count indictment that could land him in prison for at least 15 years if he is convicted on all charges.
-He has been held at a federal jail in Brooklyn since his arrest in September.
+Combs, 55, pleaded not guilty to a five-count indictment that could result in a 15-year-to-life prison sentence if he is convicted.
+Since his September arrest, he's been held at a federal jail in Brooklyn.

 Lawyers for the three-time Grammy winner say prosecutors are wrongly trying to make a crime out of a party-loving lifestyle that may have been indulgent, but not illegal.

-Johnson said a jealous Combs once kidnapped an employee at gunpoint to help find his one-time girlfriend, the R&B singer Cassie.
-When he did, he “beat her brutally, kicking her in the back and flinging her around like a rag doll.”

-Cassie, whose legal name is Casandra Ventura, was expected to testify Monday or Tuesday.
-Combs told Cassie that if she defied him again, he would release recordings of her having sex with a male escort, “souvenirs of the most humiliating nights of her life," Johnson said.

-That was “just the tip of the iceberg,” Johnson said, telling jurors that Cassie was far from the only woman Combs beat and sexually exploited.
+In her opening, Johnson said Cassie was far from the only woman Combs beat and sexually exploited.

 The sex parties are central to Combs' sexual abuse, prosecutors say.
 Combs’ company paid for the parties, held in hotel rooms across the U.S. and overseas, and his employees staged the rooms with his preferred lighting, extra linens and lubricant, Johnson said.
 Combs compelled women, including Cassie, to take drugs and engage in sexual activity with male escorts while he gratified himself and sometimes recorded them, Johnson said.